-Salvia means thoughtfulness, longevity, wisdom and good health.
+Salvia means wisdom, thoughtfulness, longevity and good health.

 Interesting facts about Salvia

 Salvia Benefits and Uses

 It has been used to treat sore throat, headaches, rheumatism, diarrhea and anemia.
 It is a natural aid to digestion and is effectively used for oral health to neutralize microbes that promote dental plaque.
 Salvia officinalis, also known as Common sage, has been used to reduce menopause symptoms.
 Salvia is now being examined closely for the value of the natural estrogens it contains.

 The plant has many ways of consumption like chewing and smoking, but Sage tea is the most popular method of administering the herb.